//this is the mailchimp popup form //ShareThis code for sharing images

 Conclusion

-The bottom line in diversity hiring is to actively make opportunities to expand to a broader range of people.
+The bottom line in DEI hiring is to actively make opportunities to expand to a broader range of people.
 Make sure to reach out to them instead of waiting for them to find you.
 Otherwise, you'll be missing the opportunity to screen, shortlist, and hire a diverse workforce.

 Emma Collins